OpenF2/F2/docs/src/index.md

 Please direct inquiries to [info@openf2.org](mailto:info@openf2.org).

-By shifting the industry’s development efforts towards a common specification that allows for complete customization, everyone wins.
-The greater the participation in F2 the richer, smarter and more effective it will be as an industry-wide platform to help reduce labor, time to market and costs.
+By shifting the industry's development efforts towards a common specification that allows for complete customization, everyone wins.
+The greater the participation in F2 the richer, smarter and more effective it will be as an industry-wide integration framework to help reduce labor, time to market and costs.

 * * * *

 ## Goals

-F2’s goal is to create a development standard for the financial services industry that offers a cost saving, risk-reducing method for building innovative, multi-provider solutions.
+F2's goal is to create a development standard for the financial services industry that offers a cost saving, risk-reducing method for building innovative, multi-provider solutions.
 In order to do this effectively, F2 must include solutions to shared industry hurdles and concerns.

 Because the spec is open, free, and exactly what the industry needs, we believe that it will be widely adopted, which will create new markets for app developers, content providers, and create vibrant app ecosystems for participants.